G1OJS/docu-lite/README.md

  - **pattern** specifies where to look for input
  - **html** specifies the name of the output html file
  - **css** specifies the name of the input style sheet, which will be referenced from the output html file
  - **documentation_mode** produces a less detailed output styled for use as or editing into documentation.
-This mode uses a **completely separate stylesheet**, which can be tailored independently.
      - ignores code blocks starting with _ (e.g. def _name)
      - hides 'self' in function argument lists
      - provides inner content only for docstrings, not code
+     - style sheet dedicated to this mode can be specified in the ini file
  - **ignore_docstrings_with** can be followed by = word to ignore docstrings containing the word (e.g. License, useful to stop license blocks appearing in the output)